MorpheusXAUT/eveslackkills/README.md

   - You will only need the generated executable, no additional files as cloned from the repository
 - Create the MySQL database required for the application
   - Use the script provided in database/mysql/eveslackkills_create.sql to create the database/tables required
-  - Import the "invTypes" and "mapSolarSystems" tables from the EVE SDE MySQL dump
   - Set up a username/password for the application to access the database
 - Create a config file "config.cfg" using JSON format